Charles Lloyd (jazz musician): Recording for ECM

 In 1989, Lloyd made his first recording for ECM Records, Fish Out of Water.
 Manfred Eicher, ECM's founder and producer, compared the recording to a Giacometti painting, saying, "I really believe this is the refined essence of what music should be.
 All the meat is gone, only the bones remain."
 From 1989, Lloyd toured and recorded for ECM.
 His albums for the label include Canto, Voice in the Night, The Water Is Wide (featuring Brad Mehldau, John Abercrombie, Larry Grenadier and Billy Higgins), Lift Every Voice (featuring Geri Allen), and the live Rabo de Nube (with Jason Moran).

 Lloyd's albums for ECM contain elements of world music and experimentation, as in the duets on Which Way Is East with his longtime friend, Billy Higgins.

 Mirror, his second recording with the New Quartet (2010), has been called a "Charles Lloyd classic."
 Rabo de Nube, also on ECM, captured the quartet "live" at its inception, and was voted No. 1 recording for the 2008 JazzTimes Reader's and Critic's Poll.

 Lloyd collaborated with the classical Greek singer, Maria Farantouri, for a concert at the Herodion Theater at the Acropolis.
 Ta Nea.
 A newspaper in Athens, stated "Music has no borders...The audience was filled with a Dionysian ecstasy.
 While the music had reminiscences of a Hypiros fair, at the same time it took you to the heart of New York City."
 This concert was recorded and Athens Concert was released by ECM in 2011.

 Lloyd celebrated his 75th birthday in 2013 with concerts in the Temple of Dendur at the Metropolitan Museum of Art in New York City and the Kennedy Center Concert Hall in Washington, D.C.
-On June 25, 2014 it was announced that Lloyd was to receive the NEA Jazz Masters Award 2015.
+On June 25, 2014, it was announced that Lloyd was to receive the NEA Jazz Masters Award 2015.
 Lloyd was the Honoree at the 2014 Monterey Jazz Festival Jazz Legends Gala, hosted by Herbie Hancock.
 Lloyd was the recipient of the 2014 Alfa Jazz Fest International Music Award.

+Recording for Blue Note

 In January 2015, it was announced that Lloyd had signed with Blue Note Records.
 Wild Man Dance, a live recording of a long-form suite commissioned by the Jazztopad Festival in Wroclaw, Poland, was released in April 2015.
 Lloyd was presented with an honorary Doctor of Music degree from the Berklee College of Music in a ceremony at the Umbria Jazz Festival in July 2015.
 In 2016, Lloyd was inducted into the Memphis Music Hall of Fame.

+Since 2015, Lloyd has recorded ten albums for Blue Note, including 2024's The Sky Will Still Be There Tomorrow, which was selected by DownBeat critics as album of the year.
+Lloyd was also elected into the DownBeat Jazz Hall of Fame in 2024.